Ilmastokompassi/Ilmastokompassi/documentation/kubernetes.md

 > **Important**
 > Use `--dry-run=server` flag to test the deployment without actually applying it.
 This will show what objects would be created from applying the configuration or any potential errors in it.

-For example, for the staging deployment which Kustomize configuration is located in `kubernetes/staging` directory, run the following command:
+For example, for the staging deployment the Kustomize configuration is located in `kubernetes/staging` directory, run the following command:

 ```bash
 oc apply -k kubernetes/staging